Source basics

 Refer to the Supported payment methods page for a list of payment methods that support recurring payments.
 Additionally, specific reusable payment methods can be restricted to single-use as part of the enablement process.

-If a source's underlying payment method doesn't support re-usability, we block the source from being saved to a customer.
-So, with a non-reusable source, you should only attach the source to a cart.
+If a source's underlying payment method doesn't support reusability, we block it from being saved to a customer.
+So, you should only attach it to a cart with a non-reusable source.
 When you convert the cart to an order, this will generate a one-time charge authorization.

 The following example shows how to attach a payment method to an order or cart.